-The Elm Creek Watershed Management Commission has adopted a number of goals and policies that conform to the overall purpose specified in MN Statutes Sec.
-103B.201.
-These goals and policies have been developed to preserve and use natural water storage and retention systems and address issues related to water quantity, water quality, recreation, fish and wildlife, enhancement of public participation, information and education, public ditch system management, groundwater management, shoreland management, wetland management, and soil erosion management.
+The Elm Creek Watershed Management Commission has adopted a number of goals and policies to preserve and use natural water storage and retention systems and address issues related to water quantity, water quality, recreation, fish and wildlife, enhancement of public participation, information and education, public ditch system management, groundwater management, shoreland management, wetland management, and soil erosion management.

 The primary goals of the Commission are to: